farahsaleem1995/MedicalCenter/docs/Features.md

 **Endpoint**: `GET /api/records/{recordId}/attachments/{attachmentId}/download`

 - Downloads a file attachment from a medical record
-- Providers can download attachments from records they created
+- Practitioners can download attachments from records they created
 - Patients can download attachments from their own records
 - Requires `CanViewRecords` or `RequirePatient` policy